Probing $\mu$eV ALPs with future LHAASO observation of AGN $\gamma$-ray spectra: method

+From the results of minimum-pressure analysis for the magnetic fields, which have combined the radio imaging of the large-scale radio structure of M\,87 with the VLA at 90\,cm, the B-fields at different sites of the lobe within a region about 40\,kpc in size are greater than or equal to $6.9\,\mu$G, see Table.\,I in Ref.\,\cite{Owen2000}.
+Hence, we conservatively assume a homogeneous B-field for the lobe with strength $5\,\mu$G, as shown in Table.\,\ref{table:1}.

-\emph{IC\,310}($z$=0.019)---seems to be a transitional AGN between a low-luminosity HBL (high-frequency peaked BL Lac, namely blazar with weak optical emission lines \cite{Urry1995}) and a radio galaxy \cite{Franceschini2019}, located on the outskirts of the Perseus galaxy cluster.
-An extraordinary TeV flare in 2012 Nov.\,12-13 and then a high state during several of the following months was detected by MAGIC \cite{IC310MAGIC2017}.
-We use the observed spectrum with photon spectral index 1.9 during 3.7\,h of observation in the flare state (see Fig.\,\ref{fig:constrain}).
+\emph{IC\,310}(Gal\,Long: 150.8, Gal\,Lat: -13.3; $z$=0.019)---seems to be a transitional AGN between a low-luminosity HBL (high-frequency peaked BL Lac, namely blazar with weak optical emission lines \cite{Urry1995}) and a radio galaxy \cite{Franceschini2019}, located on the outskirts of the Perseus galaxy cluster.
+An extraordinary TeV flare in 2012 Nov.\,12-13 and then a low state during several of the following months was detected by MAGIC \cite{IC310MAGIC2017}.
+A high state also has been observed by the MAGIC telescopes between 2009 October and 2010 February.
+The photon spectral index at VHE band is 2 during an effective observation of 3.5\,h in the (2009/2010) high state, and in this paper we adopt this high state observations together with the first three year (2008-2011) data taken with Fermi-LAT \cite{Aleksic:2013bya} (see Fig.\,\ref{fig:constrain}).